xyanz/react-intro/06-multiple-props.md

 }
 ```

 Next, we'll update what's passed into the component.
-Near the bottom of your `index.jsx`, modify the `ReactDOM.render()` call:
+Near the bottom of your `index.js`, modify the `ReactDOM.render()` call:

 ``` js
 ReactDOM.render(